deepen1987/Data-Science-with-Python/README.md

 ### Purpose:

 The goal of the project is to predict what will be the maximum and minimum temperature for the next day.
+Using RMSE metric to evaluate my Linear Model performance.

 ### Dataset: